Revelo vs CloudDevs: Full-Time Engineers vs Contractor Marketplace

 Is Revelo legitimate?

 Yes.
 Revelo was founded in 2014, is headquartered in Miami, and has placed thousands of engineers at over 2,500 companies.
-Its PEO infrastructure operates across 18 countries in Latin America, handling payroll, taxes, and benefits under co-employment, not a brokered contractor arrangement.
+Its PEO infrastructure operates across 18 countries in Latin America, handling payroll, taxes, and benefits under co-employment.
 Revelo holds a 4.7 out of 5 on G2 across 130 reviews.
 Client retention sits above 95%, and 89% of placed engineers stay with clients for three or more years.
-The 14-day risk-free trial and month-to-month terms mean the downside of testing the platform is bounded and defined.
+The 14-day trial carries no financial exposure, and month-to-month terms apply after that with no cancellation penalty.

 Is CloudDevs a legitimate platform?

 Yes.
-CloudDevs has been operating since around 2016, holds a 4.9 on G2 from roughly 170 reviewers, and has placed engineers across companies of varying sizes.
+CloudDevs has been operating since around 2016, holds a 4.9 on G2 from roughly 163 reviewers, and has placed engineers across companies of varying sizes.
 It's a functioning marketplace.
-The things worth knowing: it operates as a 1099 contractor platform, and its active deployable network sits closer to 8,000–10,000 engineers rather than the 500,000-plus figure it promotes following its acquisition of LatHire.
+The things worth knowing: it operates as a 1099 contractor platform, and its active deployable network sits closer to 8,000–10,000 engineers rather than the 500,000-plus figure it promotes, which includes non-engineering roles across marketing, sales, and administrative functions.

 How does CloudDevs pricing compare to Revelo?